Dextron04/Dextron04/README.md

 <h2 align="left">Hi 👋!
-My name is Tushin Kulshreshtha (aka Dextron) and I'm the software Engineer 🤖⚡️, originally from India 🇮🇳 but studying in The United States 🇺🇸.</h2>
+My name is Tushin Kulshreshtha (aka Dextron) and I'm a software Engineer 🤖⚡️, originally from India 🇮🇳 but studying in The United States 🇺🇸.</h2>

 ###